zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Monte_Carlo_integration.md

 # Monte Carlo integration

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:35:42.092777+00:00
+- **Last Updated:** 2024-12-14 01:24:50 UTC
 - **Original Article:** [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration)
 - **Language:** en
 - **Page ID:** 1112960

 ## Summary
 In mathematics, Monte Carlo integration is a technique for numerical integration using random numbers.
 It is a particular Monte Carlo method that numerically computes a definite integral.
 While other algorithms usually evaluate the integrand at a regular grid, Monte Carlo randomly chooses points at which the integrand is evaluated.
 This method is particularly useful for higher-dimensional integrals.
-There are different methods to perform a Monte Carlo integration, such as uniform sampling, strat
+There are different methods to perform a Monte Carlo integration, such as uniform sampling, stratified sampling, importance sampling, sequential Monte Carlo (also known as a particle filter), and mean-field particle methods.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example C code
 - Category:Articles with example Python (programming language) code